Work Authorization for International Students

 Summer Semesters: F-1 students may be authorized for full-time or part-time utilizing either CPT or OPT.
 Depending on the number of hours per week, F-1 students may register for 3, 6, 9 or 12 hours of internship credit as determined by their Career Development Advisor.

-Fall/Spring Semesters: Students may work 20 hours per week, and must enroll in 6 credits of Internship hours.
-Since, F-1 students are only eligible to work part-time during a fall or spring semester, it is VERY important that students registering for the 3 or 6 credit hours, work exactly the specified number of hours per week to meet the criteria of the internship and in compliance with CPT regulations and that they take 6 t0 9 hours of academic course work at the Georgia Tech campus.
+Since F-1 students are required to be enrolled full-time (12 hours) during the fall and spring semesters , it is VERY important that students registering for the 3, 6, or 9 credit hours, work exactly the specified number of hours per week to meet the criteria of the internship and in compliance with CPT regulations and that they take 6 to 9 hours of academic course work at the Georgia Tech campus.
 They cannot use OPT!

 IMPORTANT: All F-1 students are required to enroll in at least 12 credit hours during fall and spring semesters.
-Of the 12 credits, only up to 6 can be internship audit hours.
-The remaining 6 credits must be class credits.
 F-1 students will not be allowed to enroll in the internship course until the student has approved work authorization.
-Therefore, it is HIGHLY recommended that students register for at least academic 12 credits of courses and only drop classes once their permit to register in the internship course has been issued.
+Once work authorization is approved, students will automatically be registered in the appropriate internship or co-op course.
+F-1 students will not be able to drop the internship or co-op course without approval from OIE.

 Students not enrolled in a minimum of 12 credits by the end of phase 2 registration, are in violation of their F-1 status which can result in the termination of their SEVIS records.